vvatikiotis/weblog/Handle-imperative-stuff-react.md

 That way `state` tells us out component state, at any point in time.

-To move further into this technique, we can abstract all lifecycle methods and imperative stuff into another component which renders nothing, `null`, and keep the state into the driving, outer component.
+To move further into this technique, we can abstract all lifecycle methods and imperative stuff into another, inner, component which renders nothing, `null`, and keep the state into the driving, outer component.
 The outer component is then responsible for rendering the first component.